Turner Syndrome (Monosomy X) in Children

 and your baby.

-- Talk with your healthcare provider about other providers who will be involved in your
+Talk with your healthcare provider about other providers who will be part of your

 child’s care.
 Your child may receive care from a multidisciplinary team that may include